Student Handbook 2014-2015

 The D.C.
 Semester in Practice Program provides up to 15 students the opportunity to have a full-time clinical experience in the nation’s capital.
 Student placements include federal governmental agencies, headquarters of national non-profits, federal judges and prosecutors.
 In addition to working at their placements for between 32 and 35 hours weekly, students participate in a two-credit clinical seminar and a three-credit non-clinical course taught by a Washington-area law professor.
 Students earn a total of 13 credits.
 This program operates each fall and spring semester.

-The Georgia Law Summer Program in Brussels and Geneva is co-hosted by the highly prestigious Institute of European Studies (IEE) at the Université Saint-Louis ,in Brussels, Belgium.
-The curriculum is designed to provide an introduction to the legal system of the European Union, with an emphasis on EU business law in Brussels, as well as a concentrated study of international trade law practice under the WTO in Geneva, Switzerland.
-All courses are taught in English by faculty from European universities and Georgia Law.
+The Georgia Law Summer Program in Brussels and Geneva is hosted by two highly prestigious European institutions of higher learning: L’Institut d’études européennes, Facultés universitaires Saint-Louis (IEE) in Brussels, Belgium and the Graduate Institute of International and Development Studies (Graduate Institute) in Geneva, Switzerland.
+The curriculum is designed to provide an introduction to the legal system of the European Union, with an emphasis on EU business law, as well as a concentrated study of international trade law practice under the WTO.
+All courses are taught in English by faculty from the IEE, Graduate Institute, and Georgia Law.
 Enrollment is limited to 25.

-The Georgia Law Summer Program in China is hosted by two of China's most prestigious institutions of higher learning: Tsinghua University in Beijing and Jiao Tong University Koguan Law School in Shanghai.
+The Georgia Law Summer Program in China is hosted by two of China's most prestigious institutions of higher learning: Tsinghua University in Beijing and Fudan University in Shanghai.
 The program offers participants the opportunity to interact with leading legal scholars from China and explore the country through cultural tours and field trips.
 The curriculum is designed to provide an introduction to the Chinese legal system, with an emphasis on commercial and international trade law.
-All courses are taught in English by faculty from Tsinghua University School of Law, Jiao Tong University Koguan School of Law, and Georgia Law.
+All courses are taught in English by faculty from Tsinghua University School of Law, Fudan University School of Law, and Georgia Law.

 ABA-Approved Summer Study